stackrox/stackrox/README.md

 **Recommended Web Browsers**

-The following table outlines the browsers that can view the StackRox web user interface.
+The following table lists the browsers that can view the StackRox web user interface.

 - Google Chrome 88.0 (64-bit)
 - Microsoft Internet Explorer Edge